lxtGH/Panoptic-PartFormer/README.md

 Source Code and model of our ECCV-2022 paper.
 *Our re-implementation achieved slightly better results than the original submitted paper.*

+## News

+🔥🔥 Our extension work, PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation, is finally accepted by T-PAMI, after one half years review.
+It is stronger baseline for part-aware panoptic segmentation.

 ## Notation